mjendrusch/salad/README.md

 *Proteins designed to spell out "salad" – the name of this software – overlaid with their ESMfold predicted structures, listing the root mean square deviation between design and prediction (scRMSD).*

+## NOTICE: jax compatibility issue
+jax versions 0.5.1 to 0.5.3 seem to cause issues for symmetric protein generation using salad. salad works as expected for versions 0.5.0 and 0.6.0.
+I am therefore pinning jax to version 0.5.0 for now while I investigate the issue.
+If you have installed salad recently and your structures look bad, please check your jax version and reinstall.

 ## What's salad?

 salad (**s**parse **al**l-**a**tom **d**enoising) is the name of a family of machine learning models for controlled protein structure generation.